 Natural elements that my tent needs to withstand:

-laterials I will use:

-ly Tent Design:
+My Tent Design:

 STEM CHALLENGE #1 Design Your Own Tent (continued)

 A year in a tent will pit the Swag Family against all the elements of the Australian outdoors: torrential rain, hurtling hail, blazing sunshine, freezing nights and fierce winds to name a few.
 Your challenge is to design a mini tent that you think can handle the Australian elements.